laurakond/Stitch-Art-Guides-pp4/README.md

 - Tutor support team for helping out with project set up and other quirky bits.
 A big shout out goes to:
     - John for assisting to address Gunicorn and pyca/cryptography warnings on Github [more details noted in fixed bugs section in TESTING.md](TESTING.md).
     - Holly for providing guidance and advice on Whitenoise and staticfiles inner workings.
-    - Sarah for helping to troubleshoot delete part of CRUD functionality.
+    - Sarah for helping to troubleshoot delete part of CRUD functionality and find a way how to navigate tutorial editing.
     - Thomas for giving an idea of how to implement CRUD.

 ### Code Inspiration